clone206/dsd2dxd/README.md

 ## Full Usage and Options

 ```
-Usage: dsd2dxd [options] [infile|-], where - means read from stdin
+Usage: dsd2dxd [options] [infile(s)|-], where - means read from stdin
-If neither a filename or - is provided, stdin is assumed.
+If neither filename(s) or - is provided, stdin is assumed.
+Multiple filenames can be provided and the input-related options specified will be applied to each.
     -h, --help
         shows this help message
     -c, --channels